LONDON, MIDLAND & SCOTTISH RAILWAY

 When it came out of service the pioneer railcar passed to the Belfast Transport Museum, later the Ulster Folk & Transport Museum.

-It has been stored at Whitehead since passing from railway company ownership.
+It has been stored at Whitehead since passing from the railway company.
 Ownership of the vehicle officially passed to the Society in 1992.